The Future of Commercial Corridors and Centers: Land Use Code Updates

 The city might be due to review their STR maps, and look for suggestions as far as expanding or contracting short term rentals in certain areas, or review the owner occupied and non-owner occupied maps.
 Certain busy streets that allow commercial, and or are experiencing a migration from residential to commercial, should allow for great STR use, as it does not affect residential neighbors.
 Examples are Mulberry/prospect etc.

-Tmango@mangomtg.com about 1 year ago
+Tmango@mangomtg.com Over 1 year ago

 characters left